blickvisual/ivideo/README.md

 * `function` When a function is called

 ## JSON Object
 Example.
 This configuration contains a video played in loop.
 A click on the middle ball will lead you another video (`video_1`).
-A click on the right ball will call the function `my_function`, which will redirect you to another website.
+A click on the right ball will call the function `my_function`, which will show an alert box and plays the first video again.
 ```js
 {
   "chapters": [